This short introduction provides an overview of DS security features.

 Servers should require authentication before allowing access to any information that is not public.

 Authentication mechanisms depend on the access protocol.
 HTTP has a number of mechanisms, such as HTTP Basic.
 LDAP has other mechanisms, such as anonymous bind and external SASL.
-For details on supported mechanisms, see Authentication mechanisms.
+For details on supported mechanisms, refer to Authentication mechanisms.

 Authorization is the act of determining whether to grant a principal access to a resource.